ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 As such, the new tool retires the old _iWarp_ filter that was innovative at the time of its inception (and pre-dated Photoshop's Liquify filter), but was ultimately cumbersome to use.
-The _Warp Transform_ tools also features an _Eraser_ mode to selectively remove changes, previously unavailable in the _iWarp_ filter.
+The _Warp Transform_ tool also features an _Eraser_ mode to selectively remove changes, previously unavailable in the _iWarp_ filter.

 FIXME screenshot

-**Contributors:** Michael Muré, Michael Natterer, Jonathan Tait
+**Contributors:** Michael Muré, Michael Natterer, Jonathan Tait…

 ### Handle Transform

-The new _Handle Transform_ tools provides an interesting approach at applying scaling, rotating, and perspective correction using handles placed on the canvas.
+The new _Handle Transform_ tool provides an interesting approach at applying scaling, rotating, and perspective correction using handles placed on the canvas.
 People who are used to editing on touch surfaces might find this tool strangely easy to grasp.

-**Contributors:** Johannes Matschke, Michael Natterer, Ell
+**Contributors:** Johannes Matschke, Michael Natterer, Ell…

-### Blend tool becomes Gradient tool, gets on-canvas editing
+### Blend tool becomes Gradient tool and gets on-canvas editing

 We renamed the _Blend_ tool to _Gradient_ tool and changed its default shortcut to **G**.
 But this pales in comparison to what the tool can actually do now, and